Biblical clothing: Greek men and women

 The chlamys was made from a seamless rectangle of woolen material worn by men as a cloak.

 The basic outer garment during winter was the himation, a larger cloak worn over the peplos or chiton.
 The himation has been most influential perhaps on later fashion.

 Roman men and women

-The Roman general Pompey entered Jerusalem in 37 BC, ending Jewish national independence.
+The Roman general Pompey entered Jerusalem in 63 BC, ending Judean national independence.

 During the New Testament narrative, Judea was ruled by either local client kings to the Roman Empire or as a Roman province under Roman officials.